Check Volkswagen Engine Oil Level | VW

 What do you need to check the VW engine oil level?

-- To check the VW engine oil level, you don’t need any tools other than clean cloth.
-When you remove the dipstick from the engine, you’ll need to wipe it clean before you reinsert it and determine the oil level.
+- You don’t need any tools other than a clean cloth to check the VW engine oil level.
+When removing the dipstick from the engine, you must clean it before reinserting it and determining the oil level.

 How often should I check the VW oil level?

 - Check engine oil levels at least once a month.
-Certain VW engines, such as the four-cylinder 2.0T, are known to burn oil and may burn up to 1qt of oil per 1000 miles.
+Specific VW engines, such as the four-cylinder 2.0T, are known to burn oil and may burn up to 1qt per 1000 miles.

-- On average, a vehicle owner should check their vehicle’s engine oil at least once every month, but we recommend checking your oil more often, such as once every other week, if your VW burns or loses engine oil.
+- On average, vehicle owners should check their engine oil at least once every month, but we recommend checking it more often, such as once every other week, if your VW burns or loses engine oil.

 Why Check VW Engine Oil Level?